lawrennd/old_talks/_ai/includes/deploying-ai.md

     * Computing on the Edge
 * Complex feedback between algorithm and implementation }
 \notes{This effect is amplified through the growth in sensorics, in particular the movement of cloud computing towards the customer.
 The barrier between cloud and device is blurring.
-This phenomenon is sometimes known as fog computing, or *computing on the edge*.
+This phenomenon is sometimes known as fog computing, or *computing on the edge*.}

 \newslide{Deploying ML in Real World: Machine Learning Systems Design}